tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/0-nwflug-niceville-pm.md

   everyone, and there is no formal membership requirement.**

-- **Attend my sessions today (this building, third floor, room 309) and find out more about Linux and other geeky stuff!**
+- **Attend my sessions today (this building, third floor, room 309) and find out more about Linux and other geeky stuff!
+Hands-on practice, too!**

 - **Feel free to contact me at any time regarding either group:**